-From the architect.
+Text description provided by the architects.
 Djibouti is located in the Horn of Africa, which suffers from persistent droughts and severe scarcities.
 We were approached by SOS Kinderdorf to design a residential compound of 15 houses where to run their family-strengthening programmes.

 We learnt about SOS systems, about the community where the project would take place, their nomadic traditions and the extreme climate of the region.
 We searched for traditional housing references in similar cultural and climatic environments and finally decided to design a MEDINA with certain singularities:

 A - It is a medina for children – A safe environment, with no cars, where the narrow streets and squares become places to play

 B - It is a medina with plenty of open spaces – Public and private spaces are clearly defined.
 And in the private, the inside and outside areas melt, allowing residents to maintain certain outdoors living.